-- 1. At the end of each month, the OIA shall distribute an Open Audit Observations Report to management. - Management shall report the status of action plans related to open audit observations. - 3.
-At the end of each quarter, the Chief of Internal Audit will present a final report to management.
-A summary of open audit observations will be included in the quarterly

-Audit Committee communications with a focus on high impact and past due observations.
+- 1. At the end of each month, the OIA shall distribute an Open Items Report to management. - 2.
+Management shall report the status of action plans related to Open Items. - At the end of each quarter, the Chief of Internal Audit will issue a final report to management.
+The quarterly Audit Committee Communication will include a summary of Open Items, focusing on high-impact and past-due items.